 - Stimulates memory and alertness

-Symptoms of nicotine withdrawal appear within 2 – 3 hours after you last use tobacco.
-For those trying to quit, symptoms will peak about 2 – 3 days later.
+Symptoms of nicotine withdrawal appear within 2 to 3 hours after the last use of tobacco.
+For those trying to quit, symptoms will peak approximately 2 to 3 days later.
 Common symptoms include:

 Nicotine’s Effect on the Body

 Nicotine itself has many adverse health effects including increased heart rate, increased heart muscle oxygen consumption and heart stroke volume rate.
 Nicotine also affects the pancreas, causing the body to produce less insulin, which can result in high blood sugar or glucose.

 Regular consumption of nicotine increases a person’s nicotine tolerance level, which requires them to take higher doses of nicotine to enjoy the same initial effects.